 10) Success is shared

 As a business owner, I have the luxury of working with some of the most talented, intelligent, driven individuals.
 This took time and a lot of pains to get here though.
 Not everyone you hire will make the cut and it sucks having to let people go but it’s never personal, it’s just business.
 (Well, sometimes it can be personal.)
-Once you fine tune your tribe of talented individuals, please try your very best to implement the 10 qualities listed above.
-It will mean the difference between a dragging, sluggish, failing business that can’t get off the ground, to a thriving, flourishing, forward moving success story.
-Like I said, when that success ball begins to roll, you and your team will feel and be unstoppable.
+Once you fine-tune your tribe of talented individuals, please try your very best to implement the 10 qualities listed above.
+It will mean the difference between a dragging, sluggish, failing business that can’t get off the ground, to a thriving, flourishing, forward-moving success story.
+As I said, when that success ball begins to roll, you and your team will feel and be unstoppable.